9 Things that Fascinated me in South Korea 8 Years Ago

 7. Subway and High-Speed Trains.

-Second doors on the platform to avoid people fall on rails.
+Second doors on the platform to avoid people falling on the rails.

-South Korea, despite its small size, has some of the best public transit system in the world.
+South Korea, despite its small size, has some of the best public transit systems in the world.

 Korea Train eXpress (KTX) is a high-speed rail system which opened in 2004 and connected all major cities in South Korea.